Digital Marketing, SEO, SEM

-What Is Google’s Quality Score and Why Does It Matter?
+What is Google's Quality Score and Why Does It Matter?

-What Is Google’s Quality Score and Why Does It Matter?
+What is Google's Quality Score and Why Does It Matter?

 Why does it matter?
 Because the higher your Quality Score is, the lower your pay per click will be in the auction and the better your ad position will be.